thecil/cyfrin-sc-security-challenges/README.md

 A collection of exercises in order to attempt to complete all the challenges from the course.

+Please keep in mind, I did not focus on making this contracts/unit test secure or at best practices, but rather to provide a very simple example on how to solve all the challenges.
 #

 ### Links to challenges